 Syntax Element Description Specifying all parameters.
 SEND 'SetAddress' TO #04 WITH FirstName MiddleInitial LastName Street City Omitting one optional parameter.
 SEND 'SetAddress' TO #04 WITH FirstName 1X LastName Street City Omitting all optional parameters.
 SEND 'SetAddress' TO #04 WITH FirstName 1X LastName 2X Omitting a non-optional (mandatory) parameter results in a runtime error.
 AD= Attribute Definition: If operand3 is a variable, you can mark it in one of the following ways: AD=0 Non-modifiable, see session parameter AD=0.
 AD=M Modifiable, see session parameter AD=M. This is the default setting.
-AD=A Input only, see session parameter AD=A. If operand3 is a constant, AD cannot be exapplies. plicitly specified.
-For constants AD=0 always nX Parameter(s) to be Skipped: With the notation $nX$ you can specify that the next $n$ parameters are to be skipped (for example, $1X$ to skip the next parameter, or $3X$ to skip the next three parameters).
+AD=A Input only, see session parameter AD=A. If operand3 is a constant, AD cannot be exapplies. eplicitly specified.
+For constants AD=0 always nX Parameter(s) to be Skipped: With the notation n X you can specify that the next n parameters are to be skipped (for example 1X to skip the next parameter, or 3X to skip the next three parameters).
 This means that for the next n parameters no values are passed to the method.
 For a method implemented in Natural, a parameter that is to be skipped must be defined with the keyword OPTIONAL in the dialog's DEFINE DATA PARAMETER statement.
-OPTIONAL means that a value can - but need not - be passed from the invoking object to such a parameter.
-RETURN RETURN Clause: operand4 If the RETURN clause is omitted and the method has a return value, the return value is discarded.
-If the RETURN clause is specified, operand4 contains the return value of the method.
+OPTIONAL means that a value can - but need not - be passed from the invoking object to such a parameter RETURN Clause: RETURN operand4 If the RETURN clause is specified, operand4 contains the return value of the method.
 If the method execution fails, operand4 is reset to its initial value.
 Note: For classes written in Natural, the r eturn value of a method is defined by entering one additional parameter in the parameter data area of the method and by marking it with BY VALUE RESULT.
 For more information, see the PARAMETER clause in the INTERFACE statement description.
-Therefore, the parameter data area of a method that is written in Natural and that has a return value always contains one additional field next to the method parameters.
+Therefore the parameter data area of a method that is written in Natural and that has a return value always contains one additional field next to the method parameters.
 This is to be considered when you call a method of a Natural written class and want to use the parameter data area of the method in the SEND statement.
-GIVING GIVING Clause: operand5 If the GIVING clause is not specified, the N error occurs. atural run time error processing is triggered if an
+GIVING GIVING Clause: operand5 If the GIVING clause is not specified, the Natural run time error processing is triggered if a error occurs.

-Syntax Element Description If the GIVING clause is specified, operand5 contains the Natural message number if an error occurred, or zero on success.
+Syntax Element Description

+If the GIVING clause is specified, operand5 contains the Natural message number if an error

+occurred, or zero on success.